 - The company is liable to pay corporation tax, and

-- The company suffer trading losses or losses on disposal of assets or property income
+- The company suffer trading losses or losses on the disposal of assets or property income

 Relief can be claimed against the loss that remains after offsetting against other gains of the business.
 Loss can also be carried back to a previous period to claim relief; otherwise, the losses will be carried forward to the next accounting period.